VMML/vmmlib/RELNOTES.md

 ## Bug Fixes

+vmmlib 1.6 includes several fixes over the last release, such as:

+* various test fixes
+* precision bug of CP3 tensor reconstruction error measurement
+* tensor4 "<<" operator
+* computation of residual norm in HOOI
+* corrected formula for quaternion slerp

 ## Known Issues

 * SVD LAPACK wrapper: TODO RAFA
 * Memory Mapping for windows
-* Test for slerp
+* Test for slerp is not yet implemented
+* Tests that depend on rand() may break with different stdlib versions

 ## Planned Future Extensions

-* tensor 4 decomposition and reconstruction
+* decomposition and reconstruction algorithms for 4D tensors

 # About